McLaren Logo

 Mclaren Emblem

-The distinctive McLaren Speedmark is a mark that has multiple origins.
+The distinctive McLaren Speedmark has multiple origins.
 According to the first opinion, it is a reminder of the debut logo of Speedy Kiwi, as the rounded wide arc looks like the head of a kiwi bird.
 On other assumptions, this is a modernized chevron, personifying the sponsorship of Marlboro.
-The third point of view refers to the fact that the inverted “checkmark” is a swirling vortex, which usually occurs at the top of the side supports of the car.
+The third point of view refers to the inverted “checkmark,” which is a swirling vortex that usually occurs at the top of the side supports of the car.

-For the logo, the designers chose a vector version of the Moki Lean typeface by Marcus Sterz and first published by FaceType.
+The designers chose a vector version of Marcus Sterz’s Moki Lean typeface, first published by FaceType, for the logo.
 Its alternative is the A Space font.
-There is also a similarity of the inscription with the Serene MTC.
+The inscription is also similar to the Serene MTC.

 Mclaren Symbol